Why Not Truck

 Works, What Doesn't

-All of this is speculation.
-But we do know that while taking them south in crates does not work, leading them
+We do know that while taking them south in crates does not work, leading them

-to get them this far we are not prepared to risk their ability
+there does.
+We are not prepared to risk their ability